Zexlo/LBM-Hacking-Wiki/docs/index.md

 #####[![](assets/discord.png){:style="height:23px;width:121px"}](https://discord.gg/GxsTvGABFC) { align=center }
 ------
 <figure Markdown>
-######Feel free to have a look around at our documentation, tutorials, tools, and other goodies that will be of great help when modding the game.<br>Be sure to let us know if you have any suggestions, concerns, or improvements!
+######Feel free to have a look around at our docs, tutorials, tools, and other goodies that will be of great help when modding the game.<br>Be sure to let us know if you have any suggestions, concerns, or improvements!
 As always, enjoy making Luigi's Mansion bigger!
 ######-LBM Staff
 </figure>